-Reviews on children’s picture books and novels are important for many reasons – but one of the most important is that it gets your books noticed by school and public librarians.
-Book sales are not limited to libraries, but they are often the backbone that prepares the way for purchases by children and parents, as well as future paperback sales.
+Reviews on children’s hardback picture books and novels are important for many reasons – but one of the most important is that it gets your books noticed by school and public librarians.
+Hardback book sales are not limited to libraries, but they are often the backbone that prepares the way for purchases by children and parents, as well as future paperback sales.

 Book reviews give your book an advantage to perspective parent buyers.
 If you are planning to promote your book through school programs and book signings, placing positive comments in reviews into your promotion packet, on a flier or on your website is an extra endorsement for your book

 As an author, reading reviews of children’s books is helpful even before your book is sold and published.
 It is a way to find out what is liked, what is needed, or what is overdone.
 It is also a good way to gain ideas for writing a short ‘review’ of your book in your cover letter, as well as a jacket blurb if you are asked to provide one.

 Since most print review publications print their reviews the quarter or month of a book’s publication, your book must be sent to the reviewer ahead of time.
 Some review sources must be done through your publisher, while others will accept books from authors.
 Check websites or call for information well ahead of your book’s publication date.